Papier-mâché: Preparation methods

 There are two methods to prepare papier-mâché.
 The first method makes use of paper strips glued together with adhesive, and the other uses paper pulp obtained by soaking or boiling paper to which glue is then added.

 With the first method, a form for support is needed on which to glue the paper strips.
 With the second method, it is possible to shape the pulp directly into the desired form.
 In both methods, reinforcements with wire, chicken wire, lightweight shapes, balloons or textiles may be needed.

 The traditional method of making papier-mâché adhesive is to use a mixture of water and flour or other starch, mixed to the consistency of heavy cream.
 Other adhesives can be used if thinned to a similar texture, such as polyvinyl acetate (PVA) based glues (often sold as wood glue or craft glue).
 Adding oil of cloves or other preservatives, such as salt, to the mixture reduces the chances of the product developing mold.
 Methyl cellulose is a naturally mold free adhesive used in a ratio of one part powder to 16 parts hot water and is a popular choice because it is non-toxic, but is not waterproof.

 For the paper strips method, the paper is cut or torn into strips, and soaked in the paste until saturated.
 The saturated pieces are then placed onto the surface and allowed to dry slowly.
 The strips may be placed on an armature, or skeleton, often of wire mesh over a structural frame, or they can be placed on an object to create a cast.
 Oil or grease can be used as a release agent if needed.
 Once dried, the resulting material can be cut, sanded and/or painted, and waterproofed by painting with a suitable water-repelling paint.
 Before painting any product of papier-mâché, the glue must be fully dried, otherwise mold will form and the product will rot from the inside out.

 For the pulp method, the paper is left in water at least overnight to soak, or boiled in abundant water until the paper breaks down to a pulp.
 The excess water is drained, an adhesive is added and the papier-mâché applied to a form or, especially for smaller or simpler objects, sculpted to shape.

 History

 Imperial China

 The Chinese during the Han dynasty appeared to be the first to use papier-mâché around 200 CE, not long after they learned how to make paper.
 They employed the technique to make items such as warrior helmets, mirror cases, or ceremonial masks.
+Archeological sources suggest they also made pots.